zhiayang/sap/notes.md

 ## notes

-### glyph positioning, substitution, and rendering

-The correct way to lookup substitutions and positioning adjustments is already documented in `features.h` (but not implemented yet, as of now).

-During the layout, we already convert words (characters) to glyphs wholesale.
-I think the GSUB and GPOS interfaces need to change so that they operate on an entire glyphstring at once.

-For instance, there are a number of contextual lookup types that possibly require lookahead *and* lookbehind, so it probably makes more sense to just pass a span of glyph ids, and put all the substitution/positioning stuff into the font-side code.
-We would return a (new) list of glyphs for GSUB, and probably a pair of glyphid+GlyphAdjustment for GPOS.

-We might combine this with the GPOS step or have it be a separate step; either way, we need to compute adjusted GlyphMetrics from the builtin metrics for the base glyph, adjusted by the adjustment for that glyph.
-After this, computing the word spacing becomes rather easy without having to explicitly deal with kerning.

-During rendering, we probably still need to keep the adjustment values around, because (eg.) we must adjust positioning (eg. vertically for super/subscripts, horizontally for kerning) *after* accounting for the "default" movement due to the glyph width done by PDF.

 ### on CFF subsetting

 So we got OpenType-CFF subsetting mostly working, but it doesn't work consistently in all viewers.
 So, instead